simo75m1/cars/README.md

    The auto-incremented id of the class Car is a Long.
 After dependency injecting the "CarRepository" into my Controller i can now use the different methods from Spring       Data API to add these objects to my database

--How to write simple "integration" tests, using H2 as a mock-database instead of MySQL How you did that in your code
+-How to write simple "integration" tests, using H2 as a mock-database instead of MySQL & how you did that in your code In the file "RepositoryTests" i have written a few tests for my repositories.
+It still seems to use mySQL as i could not figure out how to set up the mock H2 database yet.

-H-ow to add (dev) connection details for you local MySQL database How you did that
+-How to add (dev) connection details for you local MySQL database Spring.datasource variables are added to the "application.properties" file.
+After that you can edit the environment variables locally on your machine, so they match your connection credentials to your database.